stellaris-mods/autonomous-assembler/README.md

 Regardless of what you're doing, please read the whole README, and not just the one you're specifically interested in.

+All the instructions here should be mostly valid for the git version of the addon.
+For the live version, you will have to find README.mds git history and read it there.

 ### Overriding scripted_effects/triggers (objects)
 (overwrite, override, overload, whatever)